brennoEudes/top-trumps-sales/README.md

 Inspired by the Top Trumps Game, this site was developed in order to practice the knowledge of the second module of the Ironhack bootcamp webdevelopment course.

-Developers: Pedro Henrique - Brenno Eudes
+Developers: Brenno Eudes and Pedro Henrique.

 **Top Trumps Car Sales**